 Good air quality should be guaranteed in the house by using proper ventilation, so there is a low concentration of gases and dust.
-At the same time, the temperature in the house should be optimally maintained between $18-20\,^{\circ}\text{C}$ with a relative humidity of $50-60\,\%$ .
+At the same time, the temperature in the house should be optimally maintained between 18 - 24 °C with a relative humidity of 50 - 60 %.

 The rate of ventilation is determined by the temperature, however when this parameter is reached a minimum ventilation level must be guaranteed.
-This minimum is normally calculated in m2/body weight/hour but the real aim is the correct management of these parameters:
+This minimum is normally calculated in m/body weight/hour but the real aim is the correct management of these parameters: